 One of Indonesia’s most seminal and respected contemporary artists, Arahmaiani has long been internationally recognized for her powerful and provocative commentaries on social, political, and cultural issues.
 Born in 1961 in Bandung, Indonesia, she established herself in the 1980s as a pioneer in the field of performance art in Southeast Asia, although her practice also incorporates a wide variety of media.
 A major mid-career survey of her work was presented at Museum Macan in Jakarta, Indonesia, from November 17 – March 10, 2019.
 Entitled The Past Has Not Passed (Masa Lalu Belumlah Berlalu), it featured over 70 works from the 1980s until today, including paintings, installations and re-enactments of iconic performances presented alongside some of her most recent projects.
 These performances foreground a long and enduring personal and spiritual journey, a process whereby nothing is spared, all is equally scrutinized.
 They form an ongoing exposé of narrow dogmas, destructive patterns of thought and action, and misguided government policies, all of which plague humanity – a critique that is manifested in her peaceful, symbolically rich, and often hauntingly beautiful ceremonies, collective marches, and texts that instigate individual and collective vigilance against ignorance and injustice.
 They point to a common humanity that transcends divisions.
 Through her performances and other artworks, she acts as a formal and conceptual medium for communication, connectivity, and cooperation between individuals, communities, and nations.

 Tiffany Chung is known for her research-based multi-media installations and hand-drawn topographic maps and data visualizations that reference the history of specific places, showing the lingering effects of social disruption, conflict, and environmental change.
-One of the most respected and internationally active Vietnamese-born artists of her generation, she currently has a major solo exhibition at the Smithsonian American Art Museum, Tiffany Chung: Vietnam, Past Is Prologue (March 15 – Sept.
-2, 2019), which was organized as a response to the museum’s groundbreaking group show, Artists Respond: American Art and the Vietnam War, 1965–1975, taking place at the same time.
+One of the most respected and internationally active Vietnamese-born artists of her generation, she recently presented a major solo exhibition at the Smithsonian American Art Museum, Tiffany Chung: Vietnam, Past Is Prologue (March 15 – Sept.
+2, 2019), which was organized as a response to the museum’s groundbreaking group show, Artists Respond: American Art and the Vietnam War, 1965–1975.
 Chung’s meticulously detailed works on paper combine precise cartography with abstract motifs that reference microorganisms and molecular structures.
 Their lush, beautifully colored surfaces, with jewel-like tones rendered in ink and paint stick on translucent vellum, contrast starkly with the somber historical realities they chart out.
 Her work studies the geographical shifts in countries that were traumatized by war, human destruction, or natural disasters, unveiling the connection between imperialist ideologies and visions of modernity.
 Her maps, based on rigorous ethnographic research and archival documents, interweave historical and geologic events – and spatial and sociopolitical changes – with future predictions, revealing cartography as a discipline that draws on the realms of perception and fantasy as much as geography.
 Exploring world geopolitics by integrating international treaties with local histories, her work re-maps memories that were excluded from official records.

 Tracey Moffatt is one of today’s leading international visual artists working in photography, film and video.
 Many of her photographs and short films have achieved iconic status both in her home country of Australia and around the world.
 Her photographs play with many different printing processes and have a filmic, narrative quality.
 She approaches all her photographic and video work as a film director, and she is known as a powerful visual storyteller.
 Moffatt represented Australia for the 2017 Venice Biennale, with an exhibition of two new photographic series, Passage and Body Remembers, in the Australia Pavilion.
 She was the first Australian Indigenous artist to present a solo exhibition in the biennale.
 These series were subsequently shown at Tyler Rollins Fine Art in 2018.
 Born in Brisbane, Australia, in 1960, Moffatt studied visual communications at the Queensland College of Art, from which she graduated in 1982.
 Since her first solo exhibition at the Australian Centre for Photography in Sydney in 1989, she has exhibited extensively in museums all over the world.